-How a proper budget can power your financial independence
+How a solid budget can boost your financial independence

-- It aligns your spending with your goals.
-By creating and following a budget, you can decide how you’re going to spend your money each month based on what’s most important to you.
+- Spend your money more responsibly — By creating and following a budget, you can decide how to spend your money each month based on what’s most important.

-- It can improve your debt repayment strategy.
-If you’re working to pay off student loans, credit cards or some other type of debt, having a budget can help you set aside more cash to become debt-free.
+- Improve your debt repayment strategy — If you’re working to pay off student loans, credit cards or some other type of debt, having a budget can help you stretch your cash further.

 5 budgeting methods to consider